 "How did you..."

 "It's written all over your face and besides you're still wearing the same clothes from yesterday.
 Speaking of, you might want to change before we head back to the precinct.
 We don't need everyone to know about your crush."
 Tess said playfully, teasing her partner who was completely red and blushing.

 "And the hero finally wakes.
 You scared the shit out of us Vincent."
 J.T., his best friend said in a worried tone.

 "Chip."
-He says weakly.
+Vincent said weakly.

 "Don't tempt me Vincent.
 I can call you Scar just like in Lion King."

 "I'm sorry Ma."
-Vincent answers.
+Vincent answered.

 "I'm happy that people like you still exist in this world but please be more careful.
 We just got you back."
+Ms. Forbes told him.